FixelAlgorithmsTeam/fixel/_posts/2018-04-30-luminosity-mask-002.md

 How come Photoshop do that?
 Well, only Adobe knows.

 ### Comparison of Luminosity Masks

+This section compares of of the most popular Luminosity Masks Generator vs. Theory.

+#### Grayscale Color Space - `Dot Gain 20%`

+This scetion shows results when Photoshop is using its default settings (Grayscale Color Space - `Dot Gain 20%`) as we assume this is what most users will encounter.

+#### Grayscale Color Space - `sGray`

+This scetion shows results when Photoshop is configured correctly.

 [Show each of the 15 Luminosity Masks - Photoshop vs. Theory]